TomSssM/MyCodewars/snippets/cryptography.md

         - send it to client
         - the client decrypts it with his private key and sends back the result
         - the server verifies the result decrypted by client with the original text
-        - if everyhting is OK the server trusts that the client is indeed who he claims to be because the cleint has the expected private key
+        - if everything is OK the server trusts that the client is indeed who he claims to be because the client has the expected private key
         - after that all the communication is held via a secure tunnel
-        - a secure tunnel means all the data is encrypted and decrypted between the srver and the cleint using that same shared secret key generated in the very beginning ( this key, unlike the public and private key pair used to authenticate the client, is actually session-based )
+        - a secure tunnel means all the data is encrypted and decrypted between the server and the client using that same shared secret key generated in the very beginning ( this key, unlike the public and private key pair used to authenticate the client, is actually session-based )
 - not cryptography
-    - Encoding ( base64, hex - etc. )
+    - Encoding ( base64, hex, percent encoding - etc. ) - used for transport
-    - Compression ( gzip etc. )
+    - Compression ( gzip etc. ) - used for speed

 ## TODO

-- Verify an algorithm to reverse a hash function or a cryptography algorithm like AES provided we have enough computing power
+- Verify an algorithm to reverse a hash function or a cryptography algorithm like AES provided we have enough
+- Reread the paragon article to make sure we didn't leave anything out computing power
 - IV vs Nonce
 - More on rainbow tables